vishwabandhukn/My-Portfolio/README.md

 3. Vercel will automatically detect Vite and configure the build settings.
 4. Deploy!

-### Netlify
-1. Push your code to GitHub.
-2. Import the repository in Netlify.
-3. Build command: `npm run build`
-4. Publish directory: `dist`

 ## 🎨 Features
 -   **Dark Mode**: Persisted in local storage.
 -   **Animations**: Smooth entrance and scroll animations using Framer Motion.